archlich03/pbpis/CONTRIBUTING.md

-# Contributing to PBPIS
+# Contributing to POBIS

 First and foremost, thank you!
-We appreciate that you want to contribute to PBPIS, your time is valuable, and your contributions mean a lot to us.
+We appreciate that you want to contribute to POBIS, your time is valuable, and your contributions mean a lot to us.

 ## Important!